MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-operations-manager-second-management-group.md

 Businesses using System Center – Operations Manager in multiple management groups might monitor one management group from another management group.
 This topic provides the steps for monitoring one management group (management group A) from a second management group (management group B).

-## Steps to monitor from second management group
+## Steps to monitor from a second management group

 - Install an agent on management servers in management group A from management group B. If you install the agent manually, configure the agent to report to a management server in management group B.
 - Disable Active Directory integration for the agent you install on the management server in management group A.